 Candidates can check in detail various Government Schemes which will be helpful for UPSC aspirants and for other competitive exams.

 PRASAD Scheme is covered under Government Schemes which is an important static GK topic with regards to UPSC or any other competitive examination.
 For information on various Static GK check the article linked here.

-PRASAD scheme holds relevance in the General awareness section of various government exams like SSC exam, Bank Exam, RRB exam etc. Check the following links for preparation of general awareness section:
+PRASAD yojana holds relevance in the General Awareness section of various government exams like SSC exam, Bank Exam, RRB exam etc. Check the following links for preparation of the general awareness section:

-The Ministry of Tourism launched the PRASAD scheme that aims at integrated development of pilgrimage destinations in a prioritised, planned, and sustainable manner in order to provide a complete religious tourism experience.
+- PRASAD scheme launched by the Ministry of Tourism aims at the integrated development of pilgrimage destinations in a prioritised, planned, and sustainable manner in order to provide a complete religious tourism experience.

-The focus of Pilgrimage Rejuvenation And Spirituality Augmentation Drive- PRASAD is on the development and beautification of the identified pilgrimage destinations under HRIDAY Scheme.
+- The focus of the previously launched PRASAD Scheme was on the development and beautification of the identified pilgrimage destinations under the HRIDAY Scheme.